perrin-isir/xpag/README.md

 environments, the `info` dictionary returned by the step function contains `info["is_success"]`, an array of Booleans (one per rollout) that are `True` if the corresponding transition is a successfull achievement of the desired goal, and `False` otherwise.
+Multiple rollouts are concatenated in the same way as the gym function `concatenate()` (cf. [https://github.com/openai/gym/blob/master/gym/vector/utils/numpy_utils.py](https://github.com/openai/gym/blob/master/gym/vector/utils/numpy_utils.py)), which means that the batched observations are always single dictionaries in which the entries "observation", "achieved_goal" and "desired_goal" are arrays of observations, achieved goals and desired goals.

 The three first arguments of the [learn()](https://github.com/perrin-isir/xpag/blob/main/xpag/tools/learn.py) function
 are: